embulk/embulk/docs/eeps/draft-compact-core-principle.md

 Introduction
 =============

-This EEP describes the design principle of Embulk, especially about what kinds of items would be implemented inside the core, or out of the core -- in each plugin, possibly as a Java library.
-Whenever a new feature is proposed for the Embulk core, the core team members would think about this principle at first.
+This EEP describes the design principle of Embulk, especially, where features would be implemented.
+Features may be implemented inside the core, or in each plugin, possibly as a Java library, out of the core.
+The core team members would consider this principle at first whenever Embulk receives a proposal for making a change in the core.

 Motivation
 ===========

-Embulk has provided several features and utilities for plugins from the core since its beginning.
-They have made it easier to implement a new plugin in its early stage.
+Embulk has provided several features and utilities for plugins from the core.
+They have made it easier to implement a new plugin in its early age.
 However, they have brought unnecessary dependencies on the core from plugins.
 The dependencies have often blocked making changes in the Embulk core.

 Many of such features and utilities have already been marked as deprecated through Embulk v0.10.
 This EEP explains the motivation to encourage keeping the Embulk core "compact", and to discourage casual ad-hoc expansions that could add unnecessary dependencies.

 Examples
 ---------

-The Embulk history has some painful examples that a core change impacted plugin behaviors unintentionally.
+The Embulk history has some painful examples that a change impacted behavior of plugins unintentionally.
 Some of them were unavoidable.
 The core cannot be empty.
-But, if plugins had depended less on the core details, the plugins would have been affected less by core changes.
+But, if plugins had depended less on the core implementation, plugins would be affected less by core changes.

 Let's see some examples.